The Week That Was

 Quantum heterogeneous architecture: accelerating.
 DARPA HARQ contracts awarded, NVIDIA Ising models launched, Sygaldry’s $139M raise, ParityQC’s 52-qubit QFT benchmark, DOE’s $625M initiative, C12’s fault-tolerant roadmap.
 The bet that no single qubit modality will dominate, and that the integration layer is where value accrues, moved from concept to funded hardware this week.
 Confidence: medium-high.
 What would change it: a single-modality breakthrough that makes heterogeneous integration unnecessary.
 No evidence of that this week.

 Eschatological framing of the Iran conflict: intensifying.
 Tuesday: Yom HaShoah observed during an active war, Mossad chief stating unconditional regime-change objectives.
 Thursday: Hegseth reading the Pulp Fiction fake Bible verse as genuine sacred text at a Pentagon sermon, Crusader tattoos and all.
-Friday: Rod Dreher raising Antichrist framing, US House Speaker characterizing Shia Islam as a “misguided religion,” Catholic bishops uniting behind Pope Leo against the administration.
-Three independent religious traditions treating this conflict as eschatologically decisive is category (c) signal: primary decision frame overriding rational cost-benefit analysis, at least for some actors within the US and Israeli governments.
-Confidence in the framing: medium-high.
-Confidence in its predictive power for specific decisions: medium.
+Friday: Rod Dreher raising Antichrist framing, US House Speaker characterizing Shia Islam as a “misguided religion,” Catholic bishops uniting behind Pope Leo against the U.S. administration.

 Gen Z women leaving organized religion: structural and likely irreversible.
 PRRI data: 43% of US women under 30 identify as religiously unaffiliated, up from 29% in 2013, now exceeding the male unaffiliated rate.
 The gender gap in American religiosity has inverted.
 Conservative religious institutions promoting traditional gender roles are losing the demographic that historically sustained them.
-This is a feedback loop, not a trend.

 3. CROSS-DOMAIN MEGA-THEMES